-Near the Site, there are two neighbourhood centres, the closest of which is conveniently located within 800m.
-Other essential services are located close-by, such as primary and secondary schools, recreational facilities and public transport links.
+Reasonably close to the Site are two neighbourhood centres, the closest of which is conveniently located within 1200m.
+Other essential services are located within the neighbourhood, such as primary and secondary schools, recreational facilities and public transport links.

-The Site is directly connected to the local road network offering connections to the primary road network (A46, M6, M40, M42) at the wider level.
+The Site is directly connected to the local road network (via both Crew Lane and the land parcel to the south, onto Glasshouse Lane) offering connections to the primary road network (A46, M6, M40, M42) at the wider level.
 A new rail station serving the town is currently under construction off Priory Road with a scheduled completion date of December 2016.
 This will significantly enhance rail links between Kenilworth and Leamington Spa, Coventry, Birmingham and London.

-The extent of the Site controlled by Catesby Estates Limited (as shown by the Site Location Plan on the following page) is visually well contained due to perimeter boundary hedgerows and trees, Victoria Spinney to the north and Glasshouse Wood to the south.
+The extent of the Site controlled by Catesby Estates Limited (as shown by the Site Location Plan on the following page) is contained by mature field boundaries all round, A46 corridor planting to the east, Crew Lane Arboretum to the north and structural planting, part of Kenilworth Golf Club, to the northern side of Crew Lane.

 The Site is included within the designated Green Belt encompassing Kenilworth and the surrounding area.
-The historic Roman Settlement at Glasshouse Wood is a Scheduled Ancient Monument by Historic England.
-This wood is also a designated Local Wildlife Site.
+The historic Roman Settlement at Glasshouse Wood, a monument scheduled by Historic England, lies to the south and east of the A46.